davidgiven/cpmish/README.md

 If you want more detailed build instructions, try [the script used for automatic builds](https://github.com/davidgiven/cpmish/blob/master/.github/workflows/ccpp.yml), which has got the exact commands needed buried inside it.
+This also has the instructions for OSX.

 For information on what to do with these, look in the READMEs in the individual [`arch/*`](https://github.com/davidgiven/cpmish/tree/master/arch)